AguaClara/SWOT/AguaClara Water Treatment Plant Design/Energy Dissipation and Velocity Gradients/EDR_G_Derivations.md

 }$$

 ## Expansions
+Flow expansions are used intentionally or unavoidable in multiple locations in hydraulically optimized water treatment plants.
+Rapid mix and hydraulic flocculation use flow expansions to generate fluid mixing and collisions between particles.

 ### Round jet

 Chemical Engineering Science, Vol. 50, No. 12, pp. 1877-1880, 1995
 THE INFLUENCE OF VISCOSITY ON MIXING IN JET REACTORS